marcdlc-cs/marcdlc-cs.github.io/_pages/projects/networksec/macfilter.md

 1. Configure IP addresses on the hosts
 2. Configure MAC address filtering on the switch
-3. Perform a ping test to trigger mac filtering
+3. Perform a ping test to trigger MAC filtering
 4. Check that the switch port has shut down

 ## Results